The Comic Strip (TV series): Segments

-Two segments were shown on each broadcast where they each ran for about 10 minutes.
-The four rotating segments offered were:
+Two segments were shown on each broadcast, each running for about 10 minutes.
+The four rotating segments are:

 The Mini-Monsters

-A segment where normal human twin siblings Sherman (voiced by Seth Green) and Melissa Baxter find themselves in for a surprise when they are sent to summer camp for one year by their overwhelmed parents.
-Camp Mini-Mon turns out to be run by an organ-playing shadowy camp director (voiced by Peter Newman) with his pet vulture, and attended by monster kids who are offspring of usually famous monsters, mad scientists, mutants, a witch, and Merlin (voiced by Earl Hammond).
-They are Count Dracula's son Dracky, Frankenstein's son Franky, The Wolf Man's comedic son Wolfie, The Creature from the Black Lagoon's son Lagoon (voiced by Bob McFadden) who is a certified lifeguard, The Mummy's boxing son Mummo, the Invisible Man's son Blanka, Klutz (voiced by Bob McFadden) the clumsy giant lizard monster who may or may not be related to Godzilla, Jynx the Witch (voiced by Maggie Wheeler), and Merlin's son Melvin accompanied by Cawfield the talking crow (voiced by Earl Hammond).
+Human twin siblings Sherman (voiced by Seth Green) and Melissa Baxter are sent to summer camp for one year by their overwhelmed parents.
+Camp Mini-Mon turns out to be attended by monster children, most of whom are the children of famous monsters.
+They are Count Dracula's son Dracky, Frankenstein's son Franky; The Wolf Man's comedic son Wolfie; The Creature from the Black Lagoon's son Lagoon (voiced by Bob McFadden), who is a certified lifeguard; The Mummy's boxing son Mummo; the Invisible Man's son Blanka; Klutz (voiced by Bob McFadden), a clumsy giant lizard who may be related to Godzilla; Jynx the Witch (voiced by Maggie Wheeler), and Merlin's son Melvin accompanied by Cawfield the talking crow (voiced by Earl Hammond).
 In addition, the camp director is assisted by the camp counselor Garrison and the grandson of Dr. Jekyll and Mr. Hyde (voiced by Bob McFadden) who works as the camp's physician.

 Street Frogs

-A segment depicting the typical teen-aged hijinks of a gang of street-smart frogs named Dr. Slick, Big Max (voiced by Bob McFadden), Spider, Moose The Loose, and "Honey Love" Loretta (voiced by Tanya Willoughby) in an 80s-themed world inhabited by anthropomorphic animals.
+Street Frogs follows the hijinks of a gang of street-smart frogs: Dr. Slick, Big Max (voiced by Bob McFadden), Spider, Moose the Loose, and "Honey Love" Loretta (voiced by Tanya Willoughby).
 They are also on good terms with a turtle named Snappy Sam (voiced by Ron Taylor) who is the chef and proprietor of the diner that Loretta works at and the town's DJ Typhoon Toad.
-Apart from Rankin-Bass regular Bob McFadden, this segment featured an African-American cast.
-Ron Taylor also provides the theme song vocals for this segment.
 Each episode contains a musical number.